Kilmacsimon

 The village has a pub and a community and activity centre which opened in May 2014.
 The local rowing club hosts the Kilmacsimon Water Carnival every year towards the end of June.

+The more substantial village of Innishannon is 4 km to the north.
+The town of Bandon is 7 km to the west, and Cork city is 22 km to the north-east.